Direct Indexing

 Complexity when Locked In-

-And this complexity is a massive downside.
+This complexity has a massive downside.
 Eventually, you will be locked into your portfolio.
 By “locked-in,” you will have painful, significant embedded capital gains that you need to recognize if you wish to use the money before dying and getting a step-up in basis.

 Instead of having 2-6 ETF positions, you might have 150 individual equity positions.
 That’s a lot of decisions that need to be made and a lot of complexity for the older you!
 You can do it if go-go but not if no-go.

-With a broad market ETF, you buy it when you have the money, and you sell it when you need the money.
+With a broad market ETF, you buy it when you have the money and sell it when needed.
 Then, you leave it behind for your heirs to get the step-up in basis.
-The deferred capital gains you have are significant, and you know the broad market will still be there even if you die 50 years from now.
+Your deferred capital gains are significant, and you know the broad market will still exist even if you die 50 years from now.

 But if you have a rainbow of individual positions, you must decide individually which ones you will sell when you need the money and which you will leave behind when you die.
 Are those individual companies still going to be around in 30-50 years?

-When you own the individual equity outright, you ride it to zero without getting out along the way.
+When you own the individual equity outright, you ride it to zero without getting out.
 If you are Cap Weighted, at least you sold it before it became worthless.

 Summary: Direct Indexing for the DIY Investor

-In summary, consider where you will be in 30-50 years if you use the awesome advantages of direct indexing.
-Is the upside worth becoming locked into the complexity of owning individual stocks instead of owning everything?
+In summary, consider where you will be in 30-50 years if you use direct indexing’s awesome advantages.
+Is the upside worth becoming locked into the complexity of owning individual stocks instead of everything?

-Or, what will you do with the 100’s of individual equities rather than the 2-6 ETFs over time?
-Will you be more likely to need someone to manage your account.
-And if you die what does your spouse do?
+Or, what will you do with the 100s of individual equities rather than the 2-6 ETFs over time?
+Would you be more likely to need someone to manage your account?
+And if you die, what does your spouse do?
 Will you trim your losers, knowing the psychological headwinds ahead?
 Can you let your winner’s ride and be given away tax-free or inherited with a step up in basis?

 If you have an indication for direct indexing, a DIY investor might consider it.
 Returns won’t be better with direct indexing vs. ETFs.
-The question that you need to answer: can you get some tax alpha with direct indexing?
+You need to answer the following question: Can you get some tax alpha with direct indexing?

 Yes.
 But when all is said and done, the cost is complexity in your no-go years.